 The vehicle’s custom CPU operates off trigger buttons on the center brake handle to engage functions such as regenerative power, power up and cruise control.
 Other available features include a human/machine interface (HMI) touch-screen display with GPS and biometric data logging, iPod integrated sound systems, and Bluetooth compatible on-board computing/communications devices.
 The vehicle is especially suited to generate the power required to operate these devices.
 An all-weather foldout ragtop roof is also available for commuting in the rain.

+Key to the HumanCar concept is the chassis itself, which has been designed to adapt as technology evolves.
+The universal design of the chassis means it can use many different power systems and batteries, controls and motors and all these components can be upgraded without needing to replace the entire vehicle.
 In the near future the company also plans to integrate proximity braking systems and multi-stage airbags into production units.
 And as features such as park assist and crash control become more "off the shelf" they will also be integrated.

 Versions that employ “more traditional operator inputs” are also in development.

+The company is also taking this idea further by planning to release a home power generator product called the DUET GEN. This is a two-person unit that is also modular to fit the chassis system used in the HumanCar vehicle and is small enough to fold up and fit in a large suitcase.
+The device is perfect for anyone wanting a way to get fit and help the environment but aren’t yet willing or able to take the full plunge on the HumanCar vehicle.
 Already the company has received more than 200 orders for the current Imagine, which are currently being produced as pure research/exotics with a price of US$75,000.
 Full commercial production of the Imagine PS will begin once the break even point of around 800 orders are reached, which looks to be sometime this year.
 The vehicles will be priced at US$15,500 each.

 For the moment the HumanCar is limited to non-highway or ‘neighborhood’ roads, but there are higher performance versions under development that are planned for highway travel.